thatstarryflow/bingWallpaperSQL/README.md

-# Bing Daily Wallpapers
+# DailyBingWallpaper

-Fetches the json of daily Bing wallpapers.
+Fetches the json of daily Bing wallpaper.

 ## Prerequisites